Posted by Parrot and Ramsey Funeral Home on Jul 22, 2013

 Read More

-She professed faith in Christ and was a member of Liberty Baptist Church.
+He professed faith in Christ and was a member of the First United Methodist Church.

 Read More